A review of LIPSTICK JUNGLE (Candace Bushnell) by Joseph Suglia

 Looking down on the cityscape, she sees skyscrapers that seem like tubes of lipstick.
-Much as a lipstick tube is a phalliform receptacle containing a ‘feminine’ substance, women now dwell within the structures that men created.
-Men and women belong to opposing camps.
-It is now men who are ‘feminized’ and women who are virilized and assume sovereignty; it is women who take on all of the symbolic traits of maleness.
-The difference between the genders is absolute.
+Much as a lipstick tube is a metallic, phalliform receptacle containing an allegedly ‘feminine’ substance (though I cannot grasp how the opalescence of fish scales is ‘feminine’), women now dwell within the structures that men created.
+The novel suggests that men and women belong to opposing camps.
+It is now men who are ‘de-masculinized’ and women who are virilized, who are masculated, who assume sovereignty; it is women who take on all of the symbolic traits of maleness (according to the metaphorics of the novel).
+The difference between women and men is absolute, the novel implies.
 The separation between them might be ontological, stable, fixed, but power is not.
 Power is dynamic, kinetic, mobile: “If you can wield it, you have it.”
 And now women have the power.
 They are ruling the world.

-So goes Lipstick Jungle, the new novel by Candace Bushnell.
+So goes Lipstick Jungle, the novel by Candace Bushnell.

-What is the status of a man in a universe universally dominated by women?
+In this imaginary universe universally dominated by women, women act in a way that is conventionally “masculine” and men act in a way that is neither “masculine” nor “feminine.”
 Men are either ridiculously spineless, endearingly brainless, or flamboyantly insane.
 Some of them are sex-mannequins (Kirby Atwood); others are Icarian billionaires (Lyne Bennett and Victor Matrick) — falling or already fallen, paving the way for the baronesses who will usurp their place in the Lipstick Jungle.
-Some of them are oviphages (“egg-eaters”) (Kirby); others have a distaste for les oeufs scrambled (Seymour).
-And then there are the vaguely East Asian or Eastern European parasites that populate the novel like so much vermin.
+Some of them are oviphages (“egg-eaters”) (Kirby); others have a distaste for les oeufs brouillés (Seymour).
+And then there are the vaguely exotic man-parasites that populate the novel as if they were so much vermin.
 Bushnell’s racism / nationalism / class arrogance is evident on every other page.

 Unlike Sex and the City‘s swinging femmes, the women of Lipstick Jungle do not have an enduring interest in sex.
 They are solely interested in power, wealth, and class.
 Their beauty is self-illuminated.
 Sex might be a pastime or a release, but it is not a goal.
 Nor is the family of much importance.
-Children are nondescript leeches and noise-makers.
-An infant’s first word is “Money!”
+Children were nondescript leeches and noise-makers.
+It has been said that a baby’s first sound is usually a version of “mother.”
+At that stage, the infant ceases to be an infant (the word infant, after all, means “devoid of speech”).
+In this book, a baby’s first word is “Money!”
 If you strip away identity, what remains is the naked desire for cash, the most fundamental of human impulses.
-Even prior to the assumption of an identity, the human animal desires the power to purchase…
+Even prior to the assumption of an identity, the human animal desires the power to purchase.

 Each huntress is defined not by the men who surround her, but by the products she owns or wants to own.
 Nico O’Neilly’s most essential features are represented by a diamond.
 Victory Ford is defined by her “black American Express card” — since she, after all, is also a credit card.